NrgXnat/oasis-scripts/README.md

 ```

-The output file you specify should contain your matched data.
+After running the matchup script, the output file you specify should then contain your matched data.

 ## List of available scan type names